gbaeke/aks-deep-dive/content/dapr/99-containerapps/README.md

   --logs-workspace-key $LOG_ANALYTICS_WORKSPACE_CLIENT_SECRET \
   --location northeurope
 ```

+Optionally add instrumentation key to the environment with `--instrumentation-key $KEY`

 If you want to use the state example, skip the next steps until you arrive at **Saving State**.